-The Human Resources Department’s primary role is to support the City of Huntington Beach organization by providing services related to human resources management to approximately 1000 full-time employees of the City.
-The Human Resources Department provides services to City Departments to achieve the selection and development of a workforce to provide the highest quality services to the community.
+Human Resources’ primary role is to support the City of Huntington Beach organization by providing services related to human resources management to approximately 1,000 full-time employees of the City.
+Human Resources is a division of the Administrative Services Department, providing a wide array of services to City departments to achieve the selection and development of a workforce to provide the highest quality services to the community.

 If this is the first time you are applying online, you will need to create an account that includes selecting a unique username and password.
 Please click on the Full & Part-time Jobs Opportunities link above.